kubedb/cli/docs/guides/mysql/snapshot/scheduled-backup.md

 ## Scheduled Backups
 KubeDB supports taking periodic backups for a database using a [cron expression](https://github.com/robfig/cron/blob/v2/doc.go#L26).
-KubeDB operator will launch a Job periodically that runs the `mongodump` command and uploads the output bson file to various cloud providers S3, GCS, Azure, OpenStack Swift and/or locally mounted volumes using [osm](https://github.com/appscode/osm).
+KubeDB operator will launch a Job periodically that runs the `mysql dump` command and uploads the output bson file to various cloud providers S3, GCS, Azure, OpenStack Swift and/or locally mounted volumes using [osm](https://github.com/appscode/osm).

 In this tutorial, snapshots will be stored in a Google Cloud Storage (GCS) bucket.
 To do so, a secret is needed that has the following 2 keys: